 To come out is to challenge the cultural norms that tell us we should remain in the closet.
 That is true whether one comes out as queer or undocumented or disabled—or anything else, for that matter.
 Not everyone can come out, not yet.
 But for those who can, each voice, each face, each name, each person, represents whole swaths of people whom society has told do not deserve to have an identity in which they can take pride and find community.

 Five people wearing matching pink short-sleeved t-shirts with big black letters that say "i am." on the front.
 James is a light-skinned man with short brown hair.
 Julia is a blonde-haired white woman who is also wearing a rainbow scarf.
-Lydia (me) is an Asian woman with black hair and a blue lanyard around her neck.
+Lydia (me) is an east asian person with black hair and a blue lanyard around their neck.
 Shiva is a Desi (South Asian) woman with short-cropped grey hair.
-Meghan is a white woman with brown hair in a ponytail and sunglasses perched on her head.
+M. is a white person with brown hair in a ponytail and sunglasses.
 In front of the five people is a twenty-eight layer rainbow-colored cake with frosting on top of a table covered in a rainbow pride flag.
 Behind them is a brick wall covered in various college flyers.